Appdynamics/websphere-mq-monitoring-extension/README.md

 Prerequisites
 -------------

-The machine where you install the monitor must have the AppDynamics Machine Agent installed and running.
+This extension requires a AppDynamics Java Machine Agent installed and running.

-**In CLIENT mode, the machine where you install the monitor must have firewall access to each queue manager (host and port) you define in the monitor.xml file.
+If this extension is configured for **CLIENT** transport type (more on that later), please make sure the MQ's host and port is accessible.

-Also, in CLIENT mode, please provide admin level credentials in the config.yaml file to monitor the queue manager and its resources**
+If this extension is configured for **CLIENT** transport type (more on that later), admin level credentials to the queue manager would be needed.
+If the hosting OS for IBM MQ is Windows, Windows user credentials will be needed.

 Dependencies
 ------------